 Iodine is a mineral essential for thyroid health.
-Although many types of seafood are rich in iodine, it is also present in eggs, dairy products, and some plant foods.
+Although many types of seafood are rich in iodine, other foods with iodine include eggs, dairy products, and some plant foods.

 In addition to foods containing naturally occurring iodine, people can consume the mineral through fortified sources.
 Iodized salt is a common source.